-A network of supportive people can help you deal with a long-term illness such as ulcerative colitis.
-But a simple thing like hanging out with friends may seem like a big challenge, given the embarrassment and stress your UC symptoms can cause.
+A network of supportive people can help you deal with a long-term illness such as ulcerative colitis (UC).
+But a simple thing like hanging out with friends may seem like a big challenge when you’re battling diarrhea and other symptoms.
 And what about intimacy?

-Fortunately, even when you aren't feeling well, you can still maintain rewarding and loving relationships.
+Fortunately, even when you aren't feeling well, you can still keep up rewarding and loving relationships.